gritzko/swarm/README.md

 ## How it works

 Distributed systems are hard.
-Two easy ways to build a distributed system are:
+Two easy ways to build a distributed system are either:

-* either to make a system that *mostly* works or
+* to make a system that *mostly* works or
 * to shift the difficult part to the API user.

 We did our best to avoid both shortcuts.
 Swarm's advantage is provably correct bedrock math that works everywhere, all the time, correctly.

-(Check Bailis for [stricter invariants][bailis])

 Swarm implements the commutative ([CmRDT][cmrdt]) variety of replicated data types.
 Those are built on top of partially ordered op logs.
 Every op is immutable and has an unique timestamp.
-Eventually, once all ops reach all the replicas, all the states converge.
+Eventually, all ops reach all the replicas and all the states converge.
+As long as you are OK with object-scoped eventual consistency, that is more than enough.
+Neither [bookkeeping][pacioli] nor missile guidance systems need any ACID.
+Most likely, your case needs no ACID too.

 Classic databases (MySQL, Oracle, MongoDB) are built on top of *linear* operation logs.
 Their logs are hidden, but the resulting state is exposed and queried.